JohnyForElectric/ID.4/README.md

-## This repo discusses various appearance and convenience "tweaks" and updates for ID.4/ID.5 car family.
+## This repo discusses various appearance and convenience "tweaks" and retrofits for ID.4/ID.5 car family.

 ### Core principles